LeeAnnEditor/o365hq/blog/New Windows 10 update.md

 The service operates on the basis of the "History of tabs" in browsers and stores information about previously opened sites and files.
-It also displays data about tabs from the Edge browser and files from Office 365, with which the user works on Android and iOS devices.
+It also displays data about tabs from the Edge browser and files from Office 365, on both Android and iOS devices.

 **Focus Assist**\
-The function will help keep the concentration, disabling notifications from social networks, email clients and other services at the right time.
+This function will help keep concentration, disabling notifications from social networks, email clients, and other services at the right time.
 Upon completion of the work, the user will receive all emails and notifications.
 To receive important calls or messages, the user is encouraged to use the list of exceptions.